mounaiban/slowcomb/README.rst

 Documentation
 #############
-* Complete and upload the missing CONTRIBUTING.rst document, update INSTALL.rst to reflect changes made to the project.

 * Just the maintenance stuff to maintain readability, correct and consistent terminology use, and sticking with a tenth-year school vocabulary unless bigger words are absolutely necessary, and also